CPAN-Security/security.metacpan.org/docs/cpan-starjacking.md

 And creations of authors requires a [request](https://pause.perl.org/pause/query?ACTION=request_id) and [manual acceptance](https://www.nntp.perl.org/group/perl.modules/2024/11/msg105533.html) by CPAN admins.

 ## RiverJacking ![River](../media/starjacking/river.png)
+See the [river of CPAN](https://neilb.org/2015/04/20/river-of-cpan.html) for explanation about the "river" concept.

 The river score appears next to the module name in several places:

 > ![River score](../media/starjacking/riverscore.png)